EtricKombat/Course_Practical_Guide_EKS/_docs/ch1/welcome_to_the_course.md

 ______________________

-EKS stands for Elastic Kubernetes services , it is one of the  container platform on AWS like ECS or ECR  .
+K8s - We will need to know how k8S works and its different components EKS stands for Elastic Kubernetes services , it is one of the  container platform on AWS like ECS or ECR  .

 ![image](https://user-images.githubusercontent.com/33585301/119450853-26bfbd00-bd52-11eb-88b5-6b6f4fa58253.png)